-The search operators below are common to most databases and search engines.
-The character or punctuation may slightly differ but the operation will be the same.
-When you have mastered using these you can apply the method across a range of discovery tools for more effective searching.
+Search terms are combined by operators (or Boolean operators) which are used by most databases and search engines.
+The character or punctuation may slightly differ but the effect will be the same.
+When you have mastered using these you can use them across a range of tools for more effective searching.

 You should begin a search when you have identified your information need.
 This means the type of information that you want and keywords or subject terms that reflect your research question.

 AND focuses your search as all terms must be present in each item you retrieve.
 The more terms you add, the more focused the search.
 If you enter multiple terms in a single search box without an AND, the search engine will assume it anyway and retrieve items with all of the search terms.

 For example: sustainability AND tourism; diabetes AND feet AND ulcers; housing AND construction AND green

 OR broadens your search and ensures that you capture synonyms, antonyms, abbreviations and alternative spellings.
 Either or all terms will be present in your results set.

 For example: youth OR teenager OR adolescent; inclusive OR exclusive; HRM OR “human resource management”